omeatai/Python-Tutorial/README.md

 <details>
   <summary>6.
 Python Global Variables </summary>

-Variables that are created outside of a function are known as global variables.
+- Variables that are created outside of a function are known as global variables.

-Global variables can be used by everyone, both inside of functions and outside.
+- Global variables can be used by everyone, both inside of functions and outside.

-If you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.
+- If you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.

-The global variable with the same name will remain as it was, global and with the original value.
+- The global variable with the same name will remain as it was, global and with the original value.

-Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.
+- Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.-

-To create a global variable inside a function, you can use the global keyword.
+- To create a global variable inside a function, you can use the global keyword.

 Also, use the global keyword if you want to change a global variable inside a function.